 A condition is considered to pre-exist your pet's accident and illness coverage if any of the following have occurred within the past 18 months:

 Your veterinarian has diagnosed or provided medical advice for the condition

 Your pet has received veterinary treatment for the condition

 Your pet has displayed signs or symptoms consistent with the condition

 All pet insurance companies restrict coverage of pre-existing conditions.
 But unlike some companies, ManyPets will cover past health conditions in certain circumstances.

-A health condition is considered pre-existing only if your pet has been diagnosed, treated, or displayed signs or symptoms consistent with a particular condition within 18 months prior to your policy effective date (or during your 15-day waiting period after purchase).
+A health condition is considered pre-existing only if your pet has been diagnosed, treated, or displayed signs or symptoms consistent with a particular condition within 18 months prior to your policy's effective date (or during your waiting period after purchase).

 Yes, absolutely!
 Even though ManyPets won't be able to cover that specific condition, we'll still be able to cover any conditions that don't pre-exist your Accident & Illness policy.